zeyad-mohvme-d/Taxi-Fare-Trip-Duration-Analytics/README1.md

 ## Phase 7: Finding What Matters Most

 ### What Happened
-Different methods were used to find the most important factors affecting price.
+Different methods were employed to identify the most significant factors influencing price.

 ### Final Important Factors
 - Distance